This recipe for crab towers is your answer to the easy to make but super dramatic appetizer or first course. Or for a fancy light lunch!

 Instructions

-- Make the crabmeat mixture by combining the olive oil, vinegar and mustard together.
-Mix three tablespoons of the mustard mixture with the mayo and the lemon zest (save the rest of the mustard mixture for later).
+- Make the crabmeat mixture by combining the olive oil, vinegar, mayo and mustard together.
 Add the crabmeat and mix well.

 - For the vegetable layer, mix all the ingredients for that layer together and set aside.